Paying Your Fees

-Fees are comprised of course fees, along with incidental, system access, and ancillary fees.
+Fees are comprised of course fees, along with incidental, system access and ancillary fees.
 Your tuition fees are calculated on a per-credit basis.
 The more courses you take, the more you pay.
 If you drop a course, you may be eligible for a full or partial refund, depending on the date the course is dropped.
-Fee and refund schedules for the 2017-18 academic year will be posted on the Student Accounts website by June 2017.
+Fee and refund schedules for the upcoming year will be posted on the Student Accounts website.

 Student Financial Planner

 OSAP (Ontario Student Assistance Program) is a needs-based Ontario government student loan and grant program designed to assist with the cost of postsecondary education.
-To learn more about OSAP, including changes for the 2017-18 school year, visit the OSAP website.
+To learn more about OSAP, visit the OSAP website.

 Visit the following pages for more information about: